This Vegan Mushroom Stroganoff is savory, comforting and oh-so creamy! It’s nut-free and much healthier than its non-vegan counterpart.

 - I used 12 oz of pasta.

-- I added 2 tablespoons of lemon juice to the sauce in the last 2-3 minutes of cooking.
+- I stirred in 2 tablespoons of lemon juice to the sauce after removing from the heat.
 It adds a subtle zing.
+Try with 1 tablespoon first and taste, add more if desired.